-Initial study activities will consist of those that occurred during the reservoir drawdown in the fall of 2019: the archaeological ILS of inundated shoreline, recreational, and irrigation infrastructure areas, and the Wheelon Dam historic architectural ILS field visit.
+Initial study activities will consist of those that will occuroccurred during the planned reservoir drawdown in the fall of 2019: the archaeological ILS of inundated shoreline, recreational, and irrigation infrastructure areas, and the Wheelon Dam historic architectural ILS field visit.
 First study season activities will consist of the archaeological ILS of non-inundated shoreline, recreational areas, irrigation infrastructure, upstream and downstream riverbank areas (if needed), the Wheelon Dam historic architectural ILS archival research, the District NRHP nomination form, and the archaeological and historic architectural RLS of agricultural lease areas.
 It is not anticipated that cultural resources studies will be required during the second study season.

-The Study Plan Master Schedule (Appendix C) provides the outline for study implementation for individual studies for 2019 and 2020.
-Appendix C includes the estimated start and completion dates for each study, the estimated filing date of the 6-month progress update and for the ISR.
+The Proposed Study Plan Master Schedule (Appendix BC) provides the outline for study implementation for individual studies for 2019 and 2020.
+Appendix BC includes the estimated start and completion dates for each study, the estimated filing date of the 6-month progress reportupdate and for the ISR.

-The estimated cost of conducting the Cultural Resources Study Plan is within the range of \$110,000 to \$200,000.
-The proposed study effort is adequate to provide the level of information needed to understand Project direct, indirect, and cumulative effects, and to determine the need for any specific PME actions.
+The estimated cost of conducting the Cultural Resources Proposed Study Plan is within the range of \$85110,000 to \$140200,000.
+The proposed study effort is adequate to provide the level of information needed to understand Project direct, indirect, and cumulative effects, impacts or benefits to the resource, and and to determine the need for any specific protection, mitigation or enhancement PME actions.

-4.2.8 REVISED STUDY PLAN CONSULTATION RECORD
+4.2.8 PROPOSED REVISED STUDY PLAN CONSULTATION RECORD

-Appendix A and B outline comments received from stakeholders for all study plans, and how comments were addressed in the RSP.
+Appendix A outlines and B outline comments received from stakeholders for all study plans, and how comments were addressed in the CULT1 Study PlanRSP.
 If stakeholder comments were not incorporated or studies were not considered, Section 5.0 provides rationale based on additional Project-specific information and FERC's Study Plan Criteria (18 CFR § 5.9).